jeffconway/CS3716_Group2/README.txt

 	2. Delete button deletes the tournament
 	3. Add team brings you to the add team menu
 	4. edit team brings you to the edit team menu
+	5. If the deadline is passed, you can only edit the tournament once

 Add team menu:
-	1. backn button to go back
+	1. back button to go back
 	2. enter name of team and submit to complete team

 Edit team menu: